haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 ## Alternative runs

 1) Instead of using the full C31 model, you could repeat the docking using the dummy Lysines residues for C31 and compare the results.
 Compare in particular the position of the various domains and the retraint energy indicating how well the cross-links are satistified.
+In that case you should setup a six-body docking run using:

+* 1st molecule - chainA: PolIII-core
+* 2nd molecule - chainB: C82 homology model
+* 3rd molecule - chainC: C34 wHTH1 domain homology model
+* 4th molecule - chainD: C34 wHTH2 domain homology model
+* 5th molecule - chainF: C31 lysine91
+* 6th molecule - chainG: C31 lysine111

+and as restraint files: `xlinks-all-inter-disvis-filtered-C31dummyLYS.tbl` for the cross-links and `C31-C34-connectivities.tbl` as connectivity restraints.

+The results of such a run can be accessed [here](https://bianca.science.uu.nl/haddock2.4/run/4242424242/RNA-Pol-III-xlinks-C31dummies){:target="_blank"}

 2) Try to identify from the run described in this tutorial the heavily violated cross-links and remove them from the restraints list.
 Repeat the docking and check if this affects the position of the various domains.